 She received the Laura Edmunds Lectureship Award from UMass Memorial Medical Center and was awarded the Individual Contribution to Maternal & Child Health by the National Perinatal Association.

-She is a member of and media expert in neonatal therapy for the American Occupational Therapy Association.
+She is the media expert in neonatal therapy for the American Occupational Therapy Association (AOTA).

-Sue lives in Cincinnati, Ohio with her husband and two children.
+Sue lives in Cincinnati, Ohio with her husband and has two grown children.

 We constantly recommit to the highest intention for the greatest good.
 All roads lead to serving babies and families in the NICU.